I did this interview about the film and book, have a read and see where we are at with it all.

 Where abouts do you cover in the book?

 Norway, Iceland, France, Scotland, Ireland and probably my favourite is I’ve been able to unleash my archive of pumping England as well which will surprise some people I think.
 Each chapter is very different, Norway is in Lofoten and is about perfect points and pollution on remote beaches.
 Iceland is very much Feral living and adventure.
 Ireland is all about big slabs, Scotland a mixture, England is focussed on Cornwall, Devon and the North East and France is probably the most shocking, it’s the climax of the film and book.

-You’re going to tour book and film, how are are you doing this?
+You’re going to tour book and film in 2019, how are are you doing this?

 We want to make this as accessible to as many people as possible, and for people to see it in person as well, i work professionally in the murky world of content marketing and I know for a fact that not many people watch long/er films online, and also they have a lot less impact.
 So we want to show it on the big screen as far and wide as possible, so over the next year we will be touring it globally.
 Obviously with work I can’t just set out and do it, so going to break it up into chunks.

 We’re funding it partially with a bit of sponsorship, but mostly by selling the books, basically we have 250 books on top of the ones which were ordered by people who helped us three years ago get the film and book started, and we need to sell 200 to make the tour viable.
 Then if we sell the other 50, we’re going to donate it to the 2 Minute Beach Clean crew to buy a couple of boards for beaches which may not be able to afford it.

 You can get one right here

 Dispatches From A Plastic Planet – Hardback 25 x 20 cm, 208 pages